 Diazepam is a benzodiazepine derivative.
-Chemically, diazepam is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
-It is a colorless crystalline compound, insoluble in water.
-Its structural formula is as follows:
+The chemical name of diazepam is 7-chloro-1,3-dihydro-1-methyl-5-phenyl-2H-1,4-benzodiazepin-2-one.
+It is a colorless to light yellow crystalline compound, insoluble in water.
+The empirical formula is C16H13ClN2O and the molecular weight is 284.75.
+The structural formula is as follows:

-In acute alcohol withdrawal, Diazepam Tablets may be useful in the symptomatic relief of acute agitation, tremor, impending or acute delirium tremens and hallucinosis.
+In acute alcohol withdrawal, diazepam may be useful in the symptomatic relief of acute agitation, tremor, impending or acute delirium tremens and hallucinosis.

-Diazepam Tablets are a useful adjunct for the relief of skeletal muscle spasm due to reflex spasm to local pathology (such as inflammation of the muscles or joints, or secondary to trauma); spasticity caused by upper motor neuron disorders (such as cerebral palsy and paraplegia); athetosis; and stiff-man syndrome.
+Diazepam is a useful adjunct for the relief of skeletal muscle spasm due to reflex spasm to local pathology (such as inflammation of the muscles or joints, or secondary to trauma); spasticity caused by upper motor neuron disorders (such as cerebral palsy and paraplegia); athetosis; and stiff-man syndrome.

-Oral Diazepam Tablets may be used adjunctively in convulsive disorders, although it has not proved useful as the sole therapy.
+Oral diazepam may be used adjunctively in convulsive disorders, although it has not proved useful as the sole therapy.

 The effectiveness of diazepam in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
 The physician should periodically reassess the usefulness of the drug for the individual patient.

-Diazepam Tablets are contraindicated in patients with a known hypersensitivity to this drug and, because of lack of sufficient clinical experience, in pediatric patients under 6 months of age.
-It may be used in patients with open angle glaucoma who are receiving appropriate therapy, but is contraindicated in acute narrow angle glaucoma.
+Diazepam Tablets USP are contraindicated in patients with a known hypersensitivity to this drug and, because of lack of sufficient clinical experience, in pediatric patients under 6 months of age.
+Diazepam is also contraindicated in patients with myasthenia gravis, severe respiratory insufficiency, severe hepatic insufficiency, and sleep apnea syndrome.
+It may be used in patients with open-angle glaucoma who are receiving appropriate therapy, but is contraindicated in acute narrow-angle glaucoma.